 Pillage: Swiss businessman under criminal investigation for war crimes in the DRC

-If Huber is found to have illegally exploited and appropriated natural resources from a conflict zone, he could be held accountable for the war crime of pillage. ©GuyOliver/IRIN
+If Mr. Huber is found to have illegally exploited and appropriated natural resources from a conflict zone, he could be held accountable for the war crime of pillage. ©GuyOliver/IRIN

-According to Ken Hurwitz, head of the Open Society Justice Initiative’s Anticorruption program, “Too many conflicts around the world are fueled by the illegal sale of pillaged resources into global markets.
+According to Ken Hurwitz, head of OSJI’s Anticorruption program, “Too many conflicts around the world are fueled by the illegal sale of pillaged resources into global markets.
 Yet the international businesses and business people involved are rarely, if ever, prosecuted.
 The Swiss are to be applauded for taking on the hard work of pursuing this complex and important case.”

-IN BED WITH A VIOLENT ARMED GROUP
+IN BED WITH AN ARMED GROUP

-Among other material, the organizations uncovered that the 52-year old Huber was in a direct business relationship with the RCD-Goma, a violent armed group controlling a large portion of Eastern Congo during the Second Congo War.
-If Huber is found to have illegally exploited and appropriated natural resources from a conflict zone, he could be held accountable for the war crime of pillage, a crime prohibited by international humanitarian law, and punishable by Swiss law by a prison sentence of not less than three years.
+If Huber is found to have illegally exploited and appropriated natural resources from a conflict zone, he could be held liable for the war crime of pillage, a crime prohibited by international humanitarian law, and punishable under Swiss law by a prison sentence of no less than three years.

 Both organizations call upon the OAG to promptly complete its investigation.